 For years ramen has topped our list food we miss most since ditching meat.
 Finding a good ramen joint can feel like tracking down a needle in a haystack.
 But finding one that serves plant-based broth?
 Ha.
 Cue the waterworks.
 So as I’m sure you already suspect, we’re here to tell you that homemade is the way to go.
-And better yet, you’re just about 45 minutes from the vegan ramen of your dreams!
+And better yet, you’re less than an hour from the vegan ramen of your dreams!

 One of the first “fancy” dishes I made when Anguel turned vegetarian was Kenji’s ramen.
 The dude is a genius, so as expected, it tasted great.
 On the downside, it turned out to be a very late dinner: thanks to 3 hours of cooking, 25 ingredients, and the borderline insane number of components.
 So for practical reasons I’ve yet to make it again.
 But years later, we still have ramen on our mind, so it was time to roll-up my sleeves and develop a simpler version that's still loaded with plenty of flavor.
 And after many rounds of testing, it’s finally ready to share.
 This Creamy Vegan Ramen has a rich, sumptuous texture and delicious umami flavor.
 And you won’t need to spend all day in the kitchen making it.

 When it comes to ramen, the broth is really the most important part, no matter what anyone tells you.
 After much tinkering, I can’t help but feel like a kitchen ninja making this broth, and I hope you do too.
 While using store-bought vegetable broth might seem like a good idea, I promise you it won’t result in the flavor that ramen shops have on tap.
 Your best bet is to make your own; and this version is a lot easier than you might think.
 In this recipe there are three key steps to drawing out maximum flavor in the minimum amount of time.
 Let’s get started.